amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-I.md

 This program also suffers from the same compilation error.

 {% highlight java %}
-Cannot create a generic array of T
+Cannot create a generic array of List<String>
 {% endhighlight %}

 ### Solution